 - The Jolly Postman by Allan Ahlberg and Janet Ahlberg – This classic has held up surprisingly well in our house, despite all the parts.
 And show me a child who doesn’t love all the tiny letters and envelopes, and I’ll show you a pretend child.

 - Ella Enchanted by Gail Carson Levine – I know the movie is terrible.
 The book is anything but.
 Forget Anne Hathaway and read it.
 This fractured fairy tale is probably in my top ten favorite books.

 - Rump: The True Story of Rumpelstiltskin by Liesl Shurtliff – Who knew there was so much backstory behind Rumpelstiltskin?
 (She’s also written Red about Little Red Riding Hood and Jack from Jack in the Beanstalk).

 - The Goose Girl by Shannon Hale – This was one of the first books I ever wrote about here back in 2007, and it’s still one of my all-time favorite books.
+(Full review here)